rhel-labs/instruqt/satellite-basics-6-17/02-syncrepos/assignment.md

 - type: text
   contents: |-
     In this step, we'll review the process to synchronize Red Hat Enterprise Linux 9 BaseOS and AppStream repositories from the content delivery network.
     Please do not synchronize the repositories.
 This assignment has already been done for you in order to speed up the lab.
+This assignment is being presented for your documentation purposes.
 tabs:
 - id: crcxazjmauxd
   title: Satellite Server